All GLP-1 medications from licensed 503A pharmacies Browse Products

 Can GLP-1 medications cause muscle loss?

 Weight loss from any method, including GLP-1 medications, can involve some muscle loss.
-However, you can significantly reduce muscle loss by eating adequate protein (0.7-1.0 g per pound of body weight) and doing resistance training 2-3 times per week.
+But you can significantly reduce muscle loss by eating adequate protein (0.7-1.0 g per pound of body weight) and doing resistance training 2-3 times per week.
 See our for specific targets.

 Is body fat more important than BMI?